The next era for Apocrita is here¶

-For much of the year we have been working on a major project to upgrade Apocrita to a new operating system.
+For much of the year we have been working on a major project to upgrade Apocrita to a new operating system, (Rocky Linux 9, hereafter known as Rocky 9).
 As part of the project, we have deployed a new package building tool to help us recompile all of the research applications to work on the new system.
-We are now calling for Apocrita users to preview and test this new system, ahead of our full roll-out, to help bring about a smoother and quicker transition.
+We are now draining the cluster in batches to upgrade to Rocky 9, so now is a good opportunity to move across if you haven't already, to avoid longer queueing times as we reduce the number of remaining CentOS 7 nodes.

 Notice

-This blog post will receive further updates during the testing phase.
+This blog post will receive further updates during the migration phase.

 What is the new system?¶

 The existing end-of-life platform is no longer able to support newer software releases - various packages are no longer working, as our community of R users have discovered recently.
-Our new platform will be able to offer newer versions of research applications, so this will be of particular interest to anyone wishing to get latest versions of software.
+Our new platform offers newer versions of research applications, so this will be of particular interest to anyone wishing to get latest versions of software.

-Additionally, due to recent decommissioning of older nodes, we have been able to compile the new applications against a more modern CPU architecture, providing better compatibility and performance across the whole cluster.
+Additionally, due to recent decommissioning of older nodes, we have been able to compile the new applications against a more modern CPU architecture, providing better compatibility and performance for all applications.

 We have currently provisioned a new login node, ondemand service and various

-types of compute and GPU node available for test users.
+types of compute and GPU nodes available on Rocky 9.
 This includes our

 brand new vhm